apify/mcp-client-capabilities/README.md

   from usage, link to its source code, or official docs.
 - Ideally, add or update just one MCP client per pull request, to make this more manageable.
 - Keep the clients in alphabetical order by their name.

+Thanks to [Alpic](https://alpic.ai) for contributing the list of clients from their logs.

 ### Development